LeHanhcs/SDPF_VideoResequencing/README.md

 * Input video: please download on our [project website](http://graphics.csie.ncku.edu.tw/SDPF)
 * Extract input video to folder './data/image'.
 This folder will consist of splited frames from input video, optical flow files.
 * Set parameter 'start_frame' to define the starting frame of the new sequence.
+* Using [PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume](https://github.com/philferriere/tfoptflow) to generate optical flow of the input video.

+Acknowledgments
+---
+Thanks for the authors of [PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume](https://github.com/philferriere/tfoptflow) for the code of generating optical flow. <br>
+We inherit the code from their responsitory for optical flow production in our system.

 Citation
 ---